agda/agda-categories/README.md

 category a version of Hom-equality.
 In practice what this means is that the work here is closer in flavour to bicategory-theory than to classical category theory.

-Some of the lower-level design decisions (naming conventions, organization) are documented in the proto-contributor's guide.
+Some of the lower-level design decisions (naming conventions, organization) are (will be) documented in the proto-contributor's guide.

 ## Contributing